Mike Pence Urges Google To End Project Dragonfly

 — The Hill (@thehill) October 4, 2018

-Responding to Pence’s comments, Google spokesperson told The Hill that the company has been “investing for many years to help Chinese users,” but added that their work on search has been “exploratory,” concluding that Google is “not close to launching a search product in China.”
+Responding to Pence’s comments, Google’s spokesperson told The Hill that the company has been “investing for many years to help Chinese users,” but added that their work on search has been “exploratory,” concluding that Google is “not close to launching a search product in China.”

 While Google may not be “close” to launching a search product in China, the Chinese are penetrating the U.S. market; not Chinese companies, however, but the Chinese government.

-As the Inquisitr reported late August, William Evanina, the U.S. counter-intelligence chief said that that U.S. intelligence and law enforcement officials had discovered an elaborate Chinese LinkedIn operation.
-These social media operations are, however, considered to be merely the tip of the iceberg when it comes to Chinese government’s industrial espionage efforts.
+As the Inquisitr reported late August, William Evanina, the U.S. counter-intelligence chief, said that that U.S. intelligence and law enforcement officials had discovered an elaborate Chinese LinkedIn operation.
+These social media operations are, however, considered to be merely the tip of the iceberg when it comes to the Chinese government’s industrial espionage efforts.